 SUC has hostel building located in the campus which has 22 rooms with a capacity to accommodate 44 students, a kitchen facility, laundry room, common room, warden's room etc. SUC offers self-sufficient hostel rooms on a twin sharing basis where each room is equipped with study tables, chairs, single beds, cupboards, table lamps, curtains and other necessary equipment.
 Each room has a small working kitchen.
+Free internet facility is provided to all the hostel students.
 The in-campus hostel rooms are currently allotted to boys.
-In addition to the internal hostel, SUC has tie up with furnished apartments in Sharjah which are available to girls who wish to avail the hostel facility.
+In addition to inhouse hostel for boys within the campus, Skyline University has leased 30 fully furnished apartments which provide accommodation to 60 students on a twin sharing basis.
+These rooms are available to girls as well as boys who wish to avail the hostel facility.